 Consider Whether a Professional Caregiver Could Help

-With the increased risks of winter to seniors, having someone check in on your loved one more often is critical.
-However, it may be that family and friends are not close, or are unable to increase the time they spend.
-A professional caregiver could visit your loved one as often as he or she requires, monitor the temperature in the house and help your loved one to dress in warm, appropriate clothes.
-A caregiver could offer company, prevent isolation and supervise walks to help prevent falls.
-And knowing that your loved one is with the caregiver can let you relax a little and get on with the other tasks you have in this busy season.
+With the increased risks associated with winter weather, having someone check in on your loved one regularly is critical.
+However, if family and friends are not nearby, a professional caregiver can visit your loved one as often as needed to monitor the temperature in the house and help your loved one to dress in warm, appropriate clothes.